Getting the Most Out of a Settlement in a Medical Malpractice Case

 - Decreased future earning potential as the result of permanent injuries

+In the event of medical malpractice wrongful death, the patient's estate can be compensated for all wages the patient could be expected to earn had they lived.
 Surviving spouses and children may also have claims for loss of consortium after a wrongful death.
-This compensates the family members for their loss of companionship and protection that they would of had if their spouse or parent was alive.
+This compensates the family members for the loss of companionship and protection that they would have had if their spouse or parent lived.

-Currently, Florida law does have a cap on non-economic damages in a medical practice case (Florida Statutes § 766.118).
-The cap ranges from $500,000 to $1 million dollars depending on the type of practitioner and the facts of the case.
-However, this law was recently ruled unconstitutional by the Florida Supreme Court in June 2017.
-So in practice, there is currently no Florida cap on non-economic medical malpractice damages.
+Florida Medical Malpractice Non-Economic Damages CapFlorida law currently has a cap on non-economic damages in a medical practice case.
+The cap ranges from $500,000 to 1 million dollars depending on the type of practitioner and the facts of the case.
+You could recover $1 million if the medical malpractice results in a loved one being in a permanent vegetative state or death.
+However, this law was ruled unconstitutional by the Florida Supreme Court in June 2017.
+In practice, there is currently no Florida cap on non-economic medical malpractice damages.

-Experienced Representation for Your Medical Malpractice Claim
+Contact Dolman Law Group for Help With Your Medical Malpractice Claim